mcostalba/scoutfish/README.md

 seen some of them, like _sub-fen_, but there are many more.

-##### sub-fen

-Find all games with a position matching the sub-fen pattern given in PGN notation.
-Support lists.

 ##### result

 Find all games with a given result in PGN notation, like "1-0" or "1/2-1/2".